Rosanne Cash: Health

 On November 27, 2007, Cash was admitted to New York's Presbyterian Hospital for brain surgery.
 In a press statement, she announced that she suffered from Chiari malformation type I and expected to "make a full recovery".
 The surgery was successful, though recovery was slow, and in March 2008 she was forced to cancel her spring tour dates for further recuperation.
 She wrote about the experience in her New York Times article "Well, Actually, It Is Brain Surgery".
 She resumed writing, recording and performing in late summer of 2008.

 Other projects

 Cash supports several charitable organizations.
 She is a longtime board member of The Center To Prevent Youth Violence (CPYV), formally known as PAX, an organization dedicated to preventing gun violence among children.
-She was honored by PAX at their fifth annual benefit gala in 2005.
+She was honored by PAX at its fifth-annual benefit gala in 2005.

-Cash is a frequent guest teacher at the English and Songwriting programs of various colleges and universities including LeMoyne, Fairleigh-Dickinson and NYU.
+Cash is a frequent guest teacher at the English and songwriting programs of various colleges and universities including LeMoyne, Fairleigh-Dickinson, and NYU.

-Cash has been associated with Children, Incorporated for more than 25 years and has sponsored many children through the organization, which works to support and educate needy children and young adults worldwide.
+Cash has been associated with Children Incorporated for more than 25 years and has sponsored many children through the organization, which works to support and educate needy children and young adults worldwide.